grschafer/grschafer.github.io/_drafts/2013-08-19-ruby-and-python-by-example.markdown

 my_var is None
 ```

-Values that evaluate as false (true/false values are lowercase in Ruby, capitalized in Python):
+True/false values are lowercase in Ruby and capitalized in Python.
+The following snippets contain the values that evaluate as false in each language:

 ```ruby
 false